lucamlouzada/GentzkowLabTemplateFork/tasks.md

 1. Check the [Lab Manual](https://docs.google.com/document/u/1/d/15urblzRR2XaymiXhvlEVfCJCwuMQQ3KaF-l4ol68dnA/edit?tab=t.0#heading=h.9zo0bcd06n82) for detailed procedures
 2. Review the specific task instructions carefully
-3. Reach out to your practice task assigner for guidance
+3. Reach out to your practice task assigner for guidance *Note: AI tools can be very helpful for coding, debugging, and learning new concepts.
+The lab sponsors ChatGPT Plus subscriptions for research assistants.
+Don't hesitate to use AI assistance when working through these tasks - it can help you understand complex concepts, debug code issues, and learn best practices more efficiently.
+Stanford also provides free access to the [AI Playground](https://uit.stanford.edu/aiplayground), a platform that allows you to use various AI models from vendors like OpenAI, Google, and Anthropic in one spot.*